 OFS T100 for plastic tanks and OFS T200 for steel tanks.
 But all OFTEC approved plastic tanks will have an ofcert number.
 A list of approved manufacturers and each tank is also on the OFTEC approved list.

 A bunded heating oil tank is a tank within a tank.
-Firstly their construction is steel or plastic and some are steel/plastic hybrids.
-Secondly, bunded tanks offer the best protection from the environment and condensation.
+Their construction is either steel or plastic and some are steel/plastic hybrids.
+Bunded tanks offer the best protection from the environment and condensation because of the insulation provided by the air gap in the bund.
 Moreover, other advantages include inner tank weather protection, prevention of water ingress and other organic garden material: like leaves, insects and spiders.
-Lastly, Tank filter kits and pipework feeding the boiler are often blocked by these foreign contaminants.
+Lastly, tank filter kits and pipework, feeding the boiler, are often blocked by these foreign contaminants.

 If the answer is ‘Yes” to any of the above questions then a bunded tank will be required.